No one said break-ups were easy.

 Take advantage of performance reviews to see where your employees are going above and beyond, and where their weaknesses are.

 If necessary, look past money and numbers to find out who is trying to excel.
 For example, I.T.-based jobs can be difficult to measure.
 Consider productivity-based metrics that focus on your employees’ ability to meet deadlines.

 High performers want to expand their skill set.
 Find or become a mentor who is a trusted source for employees to ask questions and receive knowledge.
 Give employees an opportunity to lead a project.
 Encourage them to attend classes, webinars and conventions.
 These are viable methods for employees to expand their knowledge and gain experience.

 One way to filter out your top performers is to let go of employees who have already checked out.
 Some companies are offering unhappy employees a “pay-to-quit” bonus.
 This is based on the philosophy that employees’ happiness is correlated to the success of the company.

 Your employees are human.
 They have kids, doctor appointments and everything that makes life what it is.
-Giving employees flexibility with their schedules can be a helpful way to retain talent.
+Giving your talent flexibility with their schedules can be a helpful way to retain employees.